C# Web Scraping with Playwright & Proxies: A Guide

 string? downloadUrl = await page.Locator("a.download-link").GetAttributeAsync("href");

-XPath provides another powerful way to navigate the HTML structure.
+XPath selectors give you another way to navigate the DOM:

 // Select an input field whose 'name' attribute is 'username'